cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 - CockroachDB is using a non-lock based optimistic concurrency control, acquiring no read locks.
 - Writes proceed if there is no lock conflict.
+- When a writer detects a conflicting read, the writing transaction is **pushed**.
 - To ensure serializability, CockroachDB *validates that the previous reads haven't changed at the commit time*.
 If reads are non-repeatable, the transaction in conflict is forced to restart.
+- In other words, a serializability-related transaction restart requires two separate events: something to cause a push, often a conflicting read, *and* a conflicting write to cause a non-repeatable read.
 - When a transaction is forced to restart, CockroachDB will make the best effort to automatically retry it on the server side, provided the conflict can be discovered in the first statement of a transaction.
 If autoretry is not possible, a transaction returns a `40001` error for a client side retry.